cnti-testcatalog/testsuite/RATIONALE.md

 ## Platform Tests

 #### *To check if the plateform passes K8s Conformance tests*: [k8s-conformance](docs/LIST_OF_TESTS.md#k8s-conformance)
-> * A Vendor's Kubernetes Platform should pass[Kubernetes Conformance](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md).
+> * A Vendor's Kubernetes Platform should pass [Kubernetes Conformance](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-architecture/conformance-tests.md).
 This ensures that the platform offering meets the same required APIs, features & interoperability expectations as in open source community versions of K8s.
 Applications that can operate on a [Certified Kubernetes](https://www.cncf.io/certification/software-conformance/) should be cross-compatible with any other Certified Kubernetes platform.

 #### *To check if the plateform is being managed by ClusterAPI*: [clusterapi-enabled](docs/LIST_OF_TESTS.md#clusterapi-enabled)
 > * A Kubernetes Platform should leverage [Cluster API](https://cluster-api.sigs.k8s.io/) to ensure that best-practices are followed for both bootstrapping & cluster lifecycle management.
 Kubernetes is a complex system that relies on several components being configured correctly, maintaining an in-house lifecycle management system for kubernetes is unlikey to meet best practice guideline unless significant resources are deticated to it.